FartyPants/Playground/README.md

 pip uninstall peft
 pip install git+https://github.com/huggingface/peft
 ```
-The uninstall is necessary because PEFT doesn't track correctly the version numbers - all versions are 5.0.0 untill they decide it will be 6.0.0
+The uninstall is necessary because PEFT doesn't track correctly the version numbers - all versions are 5.0.0 untill they decide it will be 6.0.0 - which could be in months

 ![image](https://github.com/FartyPants/Playground/assets/23346289/26f6adb9-4b32-4a86-8493-7e47ef0b11b2)